MajedAlsehli/Qarar-Plus/README.md

 ---

-*Built as part of the AI Fundamentals Bootcamp at Tuwaiq Academy in collaboration with Meta.
+*Built by Team 4 as part of the AI Fundamentals Bootcamp at Tuwaiq Academy in collaboration with Meta.
 July 2026.*